crazy-hair/roachslimes/README.md

 ## Disclaimer

 The cases for these have yet to be rigorusly tested, and may require further revision.
+Right now they seem to work just fine - the locking mechanism seems to withstand many cycles of opening and closing.

 ## Ordering PCBs